When Bankruptcy And Divorce Intersect, We Are Here To Help

 Financial problems are one of the leading causes of divorce, and divorce has the potential to result in financial hardship.
 Since bankruptcy and divorce frequently go hand in hand, it is wise to choose a bankruptcy attorney who can not only handle your divorce but also develop a feasible strategy regarding when to file bankruptcy.

-Mahaffey & Associates, LLC, represents clients throughout northwest Ohio and southeast Michigan.
+Mahaffey & Associates, represents clients throughout northwest Ohio and southeast Michigan.
 Our skilled Sylvania bankruptcy and divorce lawyers can walk you through your options for filing bankruptcy.
 Whether that means filing before or after divorce, you can feel confident that we will steer you in the most advisable direction.

 Bankruptcy Before Divorce

 Is the majority of debt in both of your names?
 If so, the advisable strategy may be to file for joint bankruptcy prior to beginning divorce proceedings.
 When couples with marital debt file bankruptcy, they can avoid many debt-related property division negotiations associated with the divorce.
 After your divorce, you and the other party will not be eligible to file joint bankruptcy.

 Bankruptcy After Divorce